 2. I can’t go to the gym until I’m skinny enough to show my face at the gym?

 The gym is not for people with perfect bodies.
 The gym is home to everyone who wants to improve their health, fitness and physical appearance.

 Plus, all the people who are close to reaching their body goals are usually too busy working out to concern themselves with how you might look.

 If you’re really concerned about going to the gym though, then there are alternatives to this.
 The easiest thing that you can do is just go out for a walk or even a run – you can even get a Fitbit to help you keep track of your progress.
 This can be a great help, as it can show you how far you’ve walked.
 You can even get a Fitbit to help you out when you do decide to go to the gym as well.
 You can check out this page at Mobile Mob to find out which Fitbit is best for you.
 Just make sure you do whatever you feel comfortable doing – if you would rather go to the gym then do that, but if you prefer walking by yourself, then do that instead.

 Actually, they are.
 Did you know that a Pina Colada has more calories than a Krispy Kreme glazed doughnut and a glass of wine has roughly the same calories as a slice of cake?
 And let’s be honest, who stops at just one Pina Colada or one glass of wine?

 Carbs fall into two categories (simple and complex carbohydrates).
-Simple carbs include white rice, white bread, pastries and candy whilst complex carbs tend to be higher in fibre and include lentils, brown rice, oats and quinoa.
+Simple carbs include white rice, white bread, pastries, and candy whilst complex carbs tend to be higher in fiber and include lentils, brown rice, oats, and quinoa.
 The bottom line is, not all carbs are bad, just learn to differentiate.